bevanger/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+    JSON web tokens have cryptographic signatures but sessions do not.
+JSON web tokens are stateless and sessions are stored in the server's memory And JSON web tokens authenticate across multiple locations where sessions only work across a single domain.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+    bcryptjs allows for salted hashing which creates unique hashes across each user's password.

 3. How are unit tests different from integration and end-to-end testing?

+    Integration tests check how different parts of the application work together.
+End to end testing helps verify user stories as they flow through the application.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+    it promotes conformity testing, and makes the code simpler and cleaner.
+It has us write the tests first and then write the least amount of code to get those tests to pass.